Frequently asked questions - Environmental performance calculation

 A Life Cycle Assessment (LCA) results in an environmental profile.
 Until end 2020, this profile comprised 11 environmental impact categories in accordance with EN 15804, but as EN15804 was amended in 2019 and its methodology was synchronised with the LCA methodology from the PEF (Product Environmental Footprint), from 1 January 2021 and in line with EN15804+A2, the profile comprises 19 environmental impact categories.
 These are more than is required in Europe.
 Stichting NMD will issues a document explaining the differences in the near future.

-To which buildings does the MPG apply?
+To which buildings does the EPB apply?

 The Environmental Performance of Buildings is mandatory for every environmental permit application.
 The Environmental Performance of Buildings indicates the environmental impact of the materials used in a building.
 This concerns new office buildings (larger than 100 m²) and new-build homes.